aeternity/hyperchain-starter-kit/README.md

 This project aims at automating what is possible/easy to automate and documenting the rest of the process.

 ## Structure
-The documentation (and the project) consists of mainly 2 parts:
+The documentation (and the project) consists of two parts:
 1. Generating and configuring the economy of the hyperchain.
 This means the initial accounts with their initial balances.
 If you do that, you will be able to run (manually) the hyperchain on your local machine or even on a server.
 2. Setting up the actual environment that will allow you to run the blockchain in a semi-production environment plus